 Until now, the solitary spiral tusk of the narwhal has been a mystery to biologists.
-More recent research, on the other hand, has allowed us to learn more than ever before about this magnificent creature.
-The tusk, for example, is no longer thought to be utilized for male jousting, according to field observations and conversations with Inuit hunters who have tracked the whale for millennia.
-Instead, when male narwhals rub tusks, it may be more of a sensory experience at play.
-One thing is for certain, the narwhal and its tusk sure are beautiful to look at!
+More recent research, on the other hand, has allowed us to learn more than ever before about this magnificent appendage.
+The tusk is no longer thought to be utilized for male jousting, according to field observations and conversations with Inuit hunters who have tracked the whale for millennia.
+Instead, when male narwhals rub tusks, it may be a sensory experience.
+One thing is for certain, the narwhal and its tusk continue to amaze!

 The photo featured at the top of this post is © Obs70/Shutterstock.com